 The jwst_nircam_sw-lyot_trans_modmean and jwst_nircam_lw-lyot_trans_modmean files in the /nircam/optical sub-directory are the average transmissions of Module A and Module B for coronagraphic imaging with the Lyot spots.

-The jwst_nircam_wlp4 and jwst_nircam_wlp8 optical transmission files correspond to the weak lenses, an observing mode that is not available in ETC v1.3.
+The jwst_nircam_wlp4 and jwst_nircam_wlp8 optical transmission files correspond to the weak lenses, used in the NIRCam SW Time Series mode.

 - The jwst_nircam_moda_com_substrate_trans is for the coronagraphic optical substrate for Module A which is used for coronagraphic imaging mode.

 - The jwst_nircam_sw_qe and jwst_nircam_lw_qe files apply to any observations made from 0.6 to 2.3 μm and 2.4 to 5.0 μm, respectively.

 - Three options are available in the /niriss/optical sub-directory:

 - jwst_niriss_internaloptics_throughput: Used when neither the CLEAR nor CLEARP slots are selected in the filter and pupil wheels, respectively.